eewang/eewang.github.com/source/_posts/2013-03-06-how-to-schedule-tasks-using-whenever.markdown

 # Learn more: http://github.com/javan/whenever
 {% endcodeblock %}

- Whenever applies a simple, intuitive domain-specific language (DSL) with a few keywords to schedule tasks (you can find a more thorough run-down in in the gem's <a href="https://github.com/javan/whenever" target="_blank">README</a>).
+ Whenever applies a simple, intuitive domain-specific language (DSL) with a few keywords to schedule tasks (you can find a more thorough run-down in in the gem's README file.
 Whenever uses a human-readable syntax that takes the form of "every [x].[minute/hour/day/week/etc.], :at => [time] do <code>" to schedule tasks.
 The gem has pretty good support for specialized tasks, and even supports scheduling tasks on just weekdays or weekends.

 In the below code, I've told Whenever to run my events:fetch rake task every day at 10:00 pm.
 I've also set the environment to be my development environment and I set a location in my Rails application for both an error log and a default log so that I can get feedback from Whenever just to make sure that it ran correctly.
 I don't think the "set :output" line is absolutely necessary, but when I started using Whenever, I wasn't always sure if the job was running correctly, so I made the rake task output to a log so I could follow the execution path.